zhouyl/flowblade/docs/components/forms/input.md

 # Input

 Input component for text input.
+Input provides a flexible way to create text input fields with support for various sizes, variants, and states.

 ## Basic Usage